qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 ## Enabling exemplar support in Prometheus

-The Prometheus deployment needs to have the feature for exemplar support explicitly enabled.
+The Prometheus deployment needs to explicitly enable the feature for exemplar support.
 This is done in the `kube-prometheus-stack` Helm chart using the following `values.yaml` config part:
 ```yaml
 kube-prometheus-stack:
   prometheus: